-- Support for submission of assignments to Tk20 should be directed to tk20help@gmu.edu or https://cehd.gmu.edu/aero/tk20.
-Questions or concerns regarding use of Blackboard should be directed to http://coursessupport.gmu.edu/. - For information on student support resources on campus, see https://ctfe.gmu.edu/teaching/student-support-resources-on-campus
+- Support for submission of assignments to VIA should be directed to VIA Help support@watermarkinsights.com. - Questions or concerns regarding use of Blackboard should be directed to Blackboard Instructional Technology Support for Students (https://its.gmu.edu/knowledgebase/blackboard-instructional-technology-support-for-students/).